 Moreover, in Table 9 we can see that countries in the bottom income group have a remarkably different structure in terms of sectoral valued added, expenditure, and employment shares.
 The most significant differences refer to the agricultural sector: the first group of countries, where the price-income relation is negative, have a 10 times higher valued-added share in agriculture, a five times higher expenditure share and a nine times higher employment share than the countries in the top group of income.
-This clearly reflects the stage of development that characterizes these countries, and it is consistent with the facts of structural transformation, as summarized by Herrendorf et al. (2014).
+This clearly reflects the stage of development that characterizes these countries, and it is consistent with the facts of structural transformation, as summarized by Herrendorf et goods; as suggested by Herrendorf and Valentinyi (2011), we map the agricultural sector with the food sector.